joshualeejunyi/tp/docs/UserGuide.md

 [BYTE-CEPS]> Listing Exercises:
           1. Decline pushups
 ```
+**Note**: The exercises may not be listed in the order you added them to ByteCeps.
 ## Workout Plan Management
 A workout plan is a curated list of exercises that you would like to do in a single session.
 You may use the `workout` command to manage your workout plans.